-Each travel program sponsored by the Alumni Relations office is subject to the "Terms & Conditions" and "Responsibilities" set by the company operating the tour.
+All travel programs sponsored by the department of Alumni Relations & Annual Giving at Queen's University is subject to the "Terms & Conditions" and "Responsibilities" set by the company operating the tour.

 Tour companies set their own cancellation and refund policies.
-Be sure to consult the individual trip brochure.
+Be sure to consult the individual trip brochure for these details.
 Tour companies generally require written notice of cancellation in order to process refunds and may retain a portion of the payment for administrative fees.

 Our world is in a continuous state of change; sometimes these changes have an impact on the departure dates, itineraries, program details, and/or prices of our tours.

 Any passenger who requires extra assistance must be accompanied by a dedicated helper.
 When travelling as part of a group, it is important not to impede or slow down the itinerary.
 All trips involve walking to varying degrees.
 Any physical and/or medical restrictions must be reported at the time the reservation is made.
 The tour company can help determine if a particular trip is right for you.